Human rights and climate change: Conflict

-Indigenous peoples
+Indigenous people

 Indigenous peoples have a unique position when it comes to discussions on what impact climate change will have on a population.
 Many indigenous populations live subsistence lifestyles, which in turn are disrupted severely when it comes to the impact of climate change.
 In many countries, municipal law differs in application to indigenous peoples than the rest of the population, which complicates any legal remedy.
 Climate change impacts indigenous peoples differently not only because of their physical and spiritual connections to the land and water, but also because they have a specialised ecological and traditional knowledge that can be used to find the best mitigation strategy of those effects.

 UN Human Rights organs have identified the rights of indigenous peoples as particularly vulnerable to the disruptive effects of climate change.
 Due to climate change, the livelihood and cultural identities of indigenous people have been threatened across the world in North America, Europe, Latin America, Africa, and Asia and the Pacific.
 Approximately 370 million indigenous people are affected.